Daily Jobs › Project Management 🗂️

 3️⃣ Make the environment safe

-The best way to make the working environment safe when everyone can freely share their opinions is to involve some anonymity in the group decision-making process.
-For this, collect suggested ideas and critics independently.
-This will help ensure your employees that you’re genuinely ready to listen to their opinions and statements.
+The best way to make the working environment safe when everyone can freely share their opinions is to provide some anonymity in the group decision-making process.
+For this, collect suggested ideas and criticisms independently.
+This will help ensure that your employees that you’re genuinely ready to listen to their opinions and statements.

 4️⃣ Don’t entirely rely on the experts